- Welcome Week

 c Compulsory for Health Promotion stream

-d Compulsory for Health Services Research- Half-time students: which days do I attend?
+d Compulsory for Health Services Research- Part-time students: which days do I attend?

 Term 1

 i) There are a number of options available to you.
-Some half-time students elect to take three ‘common core’ modules in the first year of study.
-For example, if you decide to take Basic Statistics for PHP, Issues in Public Health and Basic Epidemiology then you would need to be at the School on Monday morning and all day Tuesday for the whole of the term.
+Some part-time students elect to take three ‘common core’ modules in the first year of study.
+For example, if you decide to take Basic Statistics for Public Health & Policy, Issues in Public Health and Basic Epidemiology then you would need to be at the School on Monday morning and all day Tuesday for the whole of the term.

 ii) You may select a different combination of modules in Term 1, and this might necessitate participating in morning and/or afternoon sessions for three days per week for the whole of the term.